 - Organize and sponsor student trips to conferences, events, and volunteer mission work.

-Interested in serving others around the world?
-The Chaplain’s office organizes mission trips to such places as Haiti and Kenya, opening up the opportunity to work in medical clinics, orphanages, and schools.
+- Mission Trips - Interested in serving others around the world?
+The Chaplain’s office organizes mission trips to such places as Haiti and other places opening up the opportunity to work in medical clinics, orphanages, and schools.
 Students will have opportunities to experience mission trips on local, national and international levels.